Manufacturing and Design division (M&D) outstanding practitioner award

 Eligibility Requirements

-- The nominee must be a member of IISE and the Manufacturing and Design Division at the time of submission.
+- Be a member of IISE and the M&D Division at the time of submission.

-- Not received the OPA in the previous three years.
+- Not have received the OPA in the previous three years.

-- Demonstrate significant impact in manufacturing or design as evidenced by two or more of the following criteria:
+Demonstrate significant impact in manufacturing or design as evidenced by two or more of the following evaluation criteria:

-- Research; excellence in demonstrated research such as published articles.
+- Research: excellence in demonstrated research such as through published articles, technical reports, peer-reviewed publications, or similar products.

-- Innovation; Demonstrated through invention disclosures, intellectual property with great consideration for commercialized patents, or the implementation of standard process in an organization or business sector.
+- Innovation: Demonstrated through invention disclosures, intellectual property (particularly commercialized patents), or the implementation of new processes within their organization or industry.

 Nominations by another individual are encouraged.
 Self-nominations will be accepted.

-- Stating how those accomplishments and/or impacts satisfy eligibility criteria
+- Summary of nominee’s accomplishments and/or impacts and how those accomplishments and/or impacts satisfy eligibility criteria

-- The summary must be no longer than two pages.
+- The statement must be no longer than two pages.

 - Must include accomplishments and/or impacts related to the OPA.